 If you’ve had a Starbucks Cranberry Bliss Bar, then you know how great this flavor combo is – white chocolate and dried cranberries are a match made in heaven!
 These are a very close replica to the Starbucks bars, but I actually like them better!
 Plus, it’s way more affordable to whip these up at home.

 Cranberry Bliss Bars

 This recipe is made up of a soft and sweet blondie bar which is filled with dried cranberries and white chocolate chips.
 The blondie batter comes together in a matter of minutes.
 Once baked and cooled, the bars are topped with a white chocolate cream cheese frosting and then garnished with more dried cranberries and a few drizzles of melted white chocolate.

 The red and white colors makes these bars perfect for the holiday season.
-Bake a batch and enjoy!
+But feel free to make them year round!
+We’re using dried cranberries (not fresh), and we have access to those all year.
+Yippee!

 Cranberry White Chocolate Bars (Copycat Starbucks Cranberry Bliss Bars)

 - 1/2 cup unsalted butter melted and cooled slightly

 - 1/4 teaspoon salt